travis-ci/docs-travis-ci-com/user/reference/xenial.md

 ## What This Guide Covers

-On this page, you can find what is included on the Xenial build environment.
+This guide provides an overview of the packages, tools and settings available in the Xenial environment.

 ## Using Xenial